sudmankhan/Bullet-Hell/README.md

 6/7-6/9
 Sudman - Added a skip stage button to easily access stages instead of suffering.
 Working on a boss.
 Boss display has been done a while ago (just a rectangle for now, a placeholder).
 Thought of 5 attacks for now.
 Done implementing one (a spiral attack thing) but may need to tweak later for difficulty purposes.

+6/10-6/12
+Fixed up the skip stages a bit.
+Also added a cheat menu to see the keys for various cheats like god mode and skip stage.
+Finished the boss.
+Now has a move where it teleports around and shoots bullets in circles.
+Added the ability to summon minions during the spiral attack so you can't just stand still and cheese the boss.
+Also added a shield when it gets to half health.